chapmanjacobd/reddit_mining/README.md

 ## List of Subreddits

+There are over two million subreddits but I've curated a list of the top ~60,000 or so.

 ### Downloads

 The most interesting files are likely going to be [top_link_subreddits.csv](./top_link_subreddits.csv) and [top_text_subreddits.csv](./top_text_subreddits.csv).

 The files starting with long_* and nsfw_* contain the same data -- they are just sorted differently.
 Check [insights.md](./insights.md) for more details.

+I thought I knew most subreddits but there were a few popular ones that I discovered while writing this:

+- /r/lastimages
+- /r/invasivespecies
+- /r/CrazyDictatorIdeas
+- /r/drydockporn
+- /r/ancientpics
+- /r/actualconspiracies
+- /r/Eproctophilia (didn't know this was a thing...)
+- /r/BallbustingStories
+- /r/thisisntwhoweare
+- /r/CorporateMisconduct
+- /r/NuclearRevenge
+- /r/redditserials
+- /r/HobbyDrama

 ## How was this made?

-Today we will look at [subreddits](https://youtu.be/pUncXbXAiV0).
 The data aggregates loaded here were created by converting pushshift [RS\*.zst](https://files.pushshift.io/reddit/submissions/) data into SQLITE format using the pushshift subcommand of the [xklb](https://github.com/chapmanjacobd/library) python package:

 ```fish
 wget -e robots=off -r -k -A zst https://files.pushshift.io/reddit/submissions/